 There are several silent fights we have, click fan on, he clicks off.
 Turn heat up, I turn down.
 Leave sugar packets all over the counter and I leave meat-bones on my plate without tossing in garbage (Mr. C is the dishwasher).

 But, one of our biggest silent fights are about open curtains in the summer.
 Mr. C likes all the curtain closed, all the time?
 I like all the curtains open, all of the time.
 He thinks our neighbors are perched by their windows peeking in to see what we are doing.
 I mean he even closes the shower curtain because there is a window behind it.

-It’s a no see through window, but he’s convinced someone can see him in the shower or on the pot?
+Even with a no see through window he’s convinced someone can see him in the shower or on the pot?
 So he closes the shower curtain and I open it.

 For the last several years I’ve had these pretty curtains hanging in our living area…

-Sorry about photo quality, all my photos are buried somewhere on a backup.
-The curtains were made out of a French Country fabric by Ralph Lauren.
+I used a French Country fabric by Ralph Lauren to make the curtains.
 Click here for more photos and here for a tutorial on how I made them.
 They were easy to open and close, so during the day I could open and easily close at night.